 Accredited coaches for another BEF Member Body (i.e. are currently listed as a coach by the Member Body and have attended CPD as required by that Body) may be used in The Pony Club but only for the sport that they are accredited in, if the Member Body is specific to a particular sport.
 These coaches must still be listed on The Pony Club database.

-* Where Supervised / Volunteer Coaches are coaching regularly (i.e. four or more times within any 30 day period) a DBS (or PVG or Access NI) check and attendance at a Safeguarding & Protecting Children workshop is required.
+* Where Supervised / Volunteer Coaches are coaching regularly (i.e. three or more times within any 30 day period)in England, Wales and Northern Ireland a disclosure check (DBS or Access NI) check and attendance at a Safeguarding & Protecting Children workshop is required.

 The Pony Club Instructor’s Folder has been renamed to the Coach’s Folder.
 Anyone holding the Instructor’s Folder does not need to buy a new Coach’s Folder.